GoogleCloudPlatform/community/tutorials/dlp-hybrid-inspect/index.md

 ## Build

-1. Ensure Git and Maven are installed:
+1. Ensure that Git and Maven are installed:

         sudo apt-get install git maven